ibiom-cnr/itsonewb/docs/source/itsonedb/itsonedb_connector.rst

 .. warning::

    This version of the ITSoneDB Connector is intended for personal use only.
-For security reason these information are not public, but the access can be requested at the followinf mail address ``<mail_placeholder>``.
+For security reason these information are not public, but the access can be requested by `mail <mailto:itsonewb_support@ibiom.cnr.it>`_.

 Install on Galaxy
 -----------------